Eclipse Software, Inc. Links

 "Concepts Statement No. 5: Recognition and Measurement in Financial Statements of Business Enterprises" discusses (among many other topics) marketable securities, realized (and realizable) revenues and gains, and recognition.

-The Security Lawyer's Deskbook is published by The University of Cincinnati College of Law.
-It is an excellent gateway to laws and regulations relating to securities.
+The U.S. Securities and Exchange Commission has an excellent gateway to laws and regulations relating to securities.

 [SecExchAct1934]